ali7ali/Information-retrieval-system/README.md

 # Information Retrieval System

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-*Damascus University - Faculty of Information Technology Engineering*
+_Damascus University - Faculty of Information Technology Engineering - Something_

 Building an information retrieval system capable of adding documents in a specific field and the ability to query using natural language textually for information within these files.

 ## Main Screen:

 <BR><img src="IR-UI.png"/>

 ## Results Screen:

 <BR><img src="IR-UI-Result.png"/>

 ## System Features

 Building and implementing an information retrieval system that includes:

 - Text processing of files The ability to root words using one of the well-known rooting algorithms.
 - Text processing of files Ability to access irregular words (such as irregular verbs)
 - Text processing of files that have different formats (such as dates)